andredmelo/andreDmelo/README.md

 I started my career in 2001 (yes, not a typo) building websites, video, 3D, print and other multimedia solutions through my studio and also working for companies.<br/>
 I had a carrer change during several years where I worked in Cinema development but I'm now returning to Tech.

 As a developer I have more experience in Front-End development building websites.
-I particularly like to create interfaces and interactivity.<br/>
+I particularly like to create interfaces and interactivity.
 Although I'm also interested in Back-End development.

 <!--
 I've accumulated a vast experience with a multitude of computer technologies and varied multimedia content creation and management.